UPPMAX/uppmax4DL/docs/tensorboard.md

 ...
 TensorBoard 2.5.0 at http://s???.uppmax.uu.se:6006/
 ```
 Change the path & name `./tensorboard-log-dir` as you wish.
+Each running job should have its own directory for TensorBoard to parse the logs correctly.

 By default, TensorBoard will attach the port `6006` to localhost.
 If it's taken, it will chose another one.
 You may see the chosen port in the output when you start TensorBoard from the command line.